bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-05-22-best-interests.md

 She is also the co-founder, alongside Clelia Mountford, of the TV and Film production company Merman.
 Under the Merman banner, it was just announced that ABC ordered to pilot _Dropoff_, the American adaptation of the award-winning British hit _Motherland_.
 Ellie Kemper and Judy Greer will star in the pilot which is currently in production.
 Sharon co-created_Shining Vale_, an eight-part horror comedy series starring Courteney Cox and Greg Kinnear, which premiered on Starz and is currently in production on its third season.
 Sharon’s other credits for Merman include executive producing and starring in the animated comedy_Housebroken_on Fox, which stars Lisa Kudrow and was co-created byClea Duvall, Jennifer Crittenden and Gabrielle Allan.
 Season 2 just premiered in March 2023.
 Sharon also executive produced_Frank of Ireland_ (Channel 4/Amazon) and co-wrote and executive-produced the BAFTA winning _Motherland_on BBC.
 She was also an executive producer of _Frayed_  (Sky/ABC), _There She Goes_ (BBC/Britbox) and _This Way Up_ (Ch4/Hulu), which she also starred in alongside creator Aisling Bea.

 Sharon’s further recognition includes the BAFTA TV Award for Best Short Form Programme (2018) for _Morgana Robinson’s Summer: Dreamland_ and an Outstanding Achievement Award for her debut short film _The Week before Christmas_.
 At the National Comedy Awards, Sharon was awarded the Caroline Ahearne Outstanding Achievement Award.
 She has also received two BAFTA Award nominations and two British Comedy Awards for her iconic BBC show _Pulling_ which she co-wrote and starred in.
 She also wrote and directed an episode of Amazon’s anthology _Modern Love_.
 On the film side, Sharon can be seen most recently starring opposite Nicolas Cage in _The Unbearable Weight of Massive Talent_.
 She also starred opposite James McAvoy in the Stephen Daldry directed film _Together_ for BBC Two and BBC Film.
 In 2021, she took on the role of Miss Hedge in the BAFTA nominated feature film adaptation of the West End musical _Everybody’s Talking about Jamie_.
-She also starred alongside Rachel McAdams, Jason Bateman and Kyle Chandler in the critical and commercial hit feature film _Game Night_.In 2020, she starred in _Military Wives_opposite Kristin Scott Thomasand theIrish comedy-drama film_Dating Amber_,for which she won an IFTA for Best Supporting Actress.
+She also starred alongside Rachel McAdams, Jason Bateman and Kyle Chandler in the critical and commercial hit feature film _Game Night_.
+In 2020, she starred in _Military Wives_ opposite Kristin Scott Thomas and the Irish comedy-drama film _Dating Amber_, for which she won an IFTA for Best Supporting Actress.

 **Jack Thorne** is a BAFTA and Tony Award winning British screenwriter and theatre writer known for _Wonder_, _The Aeronauts_, _Harry Potter and the Cursed Child_, _When Barbara Met Alan_, _The Swimmers_, _Help_ and the _Enola_ _Holmes_ films.

-As a playwright, he has had a prolific career including the critically acclaimed _The_ _Solid Life of Sugar_, _Harry Potter and the Cursed Child_ (Tony Award winner), _Hope_, _The End of History_, and adaptations of _Let the Right One In_ at the Royal Court, and _Woyzeck_ and
-_A Christmas Carol_ at the Old Vic.
+As a playwright, he has had a prolific career including the critically acclaimed _The_ _Solid Life of Sugar_, _Harry Potter and the Cursed Child_ (Tony Award winner), _Hope_, _The End of History_, and adaptations of _Let the Right One In_ at the Royal Court, and _Woyzeck_ and  _A Christmas Carol_ at the Old Vic.
 He has two plays premiering this year: _When Winston Went to War with the Wireless_, and _The Motive and the Cue_, directed by Sam Mendes.

 Thorne began his TV career writing on _Shameless_ and _Skins_, before writing _Cast Offs_ in 2009.
 His original series credits include _Glue_, _The Last Panthers_, _Kiri_, and _The Accident_.
 He has won five BAFTA awards: Best Mini-Series for _This Is England '88_, Best Drama Series for _The Fades_, Best Single Drama for _Don’t Take My Baby_, Best Mini-Series for _This Is England '90_, and Best Mini-Series for _National_ _Treasure_.
 In 2022 he won the RTS Single Drama, The Rose D’Or and an International Emmy for _Help_, his mini-series that starred Jodie Comer and Stephen Graham.
 That year he also won the Writers’ Guild of Great Britain award for Outstanding Contribution to Writing and the Royal Television Society’s award for Outstanding Contribution to British Television.